vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 We then proceeded to get the new model on the Raspberry and test it.
 While working on a script to test it without edge impulse, we also worked on our documentation.

+### Week 5

+### Week 6
+We continued by trying to get a working dashboard using the [streamlit library] (https://docs.streamlit.io/).
+We ran into a lot of issues when trying to get this to work.
+We tried different methods like using the edge impulse API as well as building the model and trying to run the code that way.
+Resolving one error kept leading to a different error.

 ## Architecture
 Below you find the [architecture document] (./ArchitectureDocuments/ArchitectureDoc.pdf) with some explanation.
 ![image](https://github.com/user-attachments/assets/0e066311-f14f-4c5c-9857-6393a01e0a65)